 Electronic recycling can be difficult because the devices are sophisticated and are manufactured with different proportions of plastic, metal and glass.
 The process will be different depending on what materials are getting reused and what technologies are employed in order to do this.

 The collection and transportation are the two main stages of the recycling stage for e-waste.
 There are collection bins and take back booths in different locations where they care collected from and taken back to the recycling plant.

 After the items have been collected the materials that are in the electronics will need to be processed and separated into such clean commodities that can make new products.
 Efficient separation of materials is the base of the recycling.
 An overhead magnet can separate the iron and steel from the waste on the conveyor.
 The steel will be prepared for sale as recycled steel and then another process will separate the circuit boards, copper and aluminium.
 The material stream is now mostly plastic.
 Water technology is then used to separate the plastics from the glass.
 Visual inspection is also carried out as it is a more improve the quality way of extracting the materials.

 There will also be advanced separation processes carried out during the cycle.
 The final step is then to extract any remaining metals from the plastic to purify the stream more.

-It makes sense to use an e-waste recycler depot where we can to avoid the extra pollution, blocking up our landfill for the future and why not reuse parts where we can.
+It makes sense to use a secure document or e-waste destruction facility where we can to avoid the extra pollution, blocking up our landfill for the future and why not reuse parts where we can.